-Mains drainage Yes Local Authority Telephone Yes Virgin media Cable TV or satellite No Broadband Yes Virgin media b.
+Telephone Yes Sky Cable TV or satellite Yes Sky Broadband Yes Sky b.
 Is there a septic tank system at your property?
-No If you have answered yes, pl ease answer the two question s below: (i) Do you have appropriate of tank? consents for the discharge fro m your septic (ii) Do you have a maintenan ce contract for your septic tar nk?
-If have answered yes, details of the company with which you have a maintenance contract: 11.
-Responsibilities for shared or common areas a. .
+Yes If you have answered yes, pl ease answer the tv vo questions below: (i) Do you have appropriate of tank? consents for the di scharge from your septic Yes (ii) Do you have a maintenan ce contract for you ır septic tank?
+No If have answered yes, details maintenance contract: s of the company w rith which you have a 11.
+Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, p olease give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, olease give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d. lk over any of your neighbou rubbish bin or to maintain y No If you have answered yes, p olease give details: e. any of your neighbours have r example to put out their ru No If you have answered yes, p olease give details:
+Yes If you have answered yes, please give details: Boundary fences round proper be provided ty shared with other owners.
+Details of those can b.
+Is there a responsibility to croof, common stairwell or c Not Applica ble If you have answered yes, please give details 3: C. Has there been any major re during the time you have ow t of any part of the roof Yes d.
+Do you have the right to wa for example to put out your boundaries?
+No If you have answered yes, p olease give details : e.
+As far as you are aware, do walk over your property, fo maintain their boundaries? r example to put of No If you have answered yes, p olease give details :